mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>restoreWindowDays</b></td>
         <td>integer</td>
         <td>
-          Number of previous days that you can restore back to with Continuous Cloud Backup with a Backup Compliance Policy.
+          Number of previous days from which you can restore with Continuous Cloud Backup with a Backup Compliance Policy.
 This parameter applies only to Continuous Cloud Backups with a Backup Compliance Policy.<br/>
         </td>
         <td>false</td>
       </tr><tr>